popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

         -   resources available (everything except chromosome-level genome)
         -   why wasn't it added? (see above re: contigs and just using msprime directly)

+**(MOVED FROM ABOVE)**
+When we set out to cast a wide net and add a wide variety of species to the catalogue, we quickly ran into species that people were enthusiastic to add, but lacked many (or most) of the ingredients discussed above.
+The utility of stdpopsim is to make tricky data easily available for simulation;
+such data might be genetic maps, annotations, and/or demographic models.
+We have not yet encountered a species with widely-used demographic models but no chromosome-level assembly, so the main issue in practice seems to be around chromosome-level assemblies.
+If there is not a chromosome-level assembly, then we need to either just simulate many, small chunks of genome, or simulate an anonymous chromosome, not specific to the species.
+We could treat each of the many contigs of an assembly as a "chromosome" in stdpopsim.
+However, this omits linkage between them (as discussed above), but more crucially, it would be a significant amount of effort for stdpopsim developers that wouldn't lower barriers for downstream users much at all.
+With a great many contigs,
+there wouldn't be much difference between a stdpopsim script and a python script that does many msprime simulations with contig lengths drawn from some list.
+What about annotations with many contigs, but that are annotated? stdpopsim might make it relatively easy to simulate selection on the genic regions of such contigs, but it is our opinion that using the precise location of genes on many, unlinked contigs is false precision: users would be better off comparing results to simulations of anonymous genomes chosen to be comparable in some way.
+However, there is no clear line for what level of assembly quality is required to be "useful" - most telling indication is whether there is a community of users eager to use it.

 Table of species/demographic scenarios added/worked on by community since original pub